kalisio/kdk/vite/README.md

 ## Changes and remaining issues

-In order to switch from Webpack to Vite and to build a stand alone library the folloing issues have been tackled or remain to be.
+In order to switch from Webpack to Vite and to build a stand alone library the following issues have been tackled or remain to be.

+> [!NOTE]
+> It was required to add all frontend dependencies required to build with Vite to the main KDK `package.json` file at the root level.
+> Indeed, it appears that if a `node_modules` directory is available at the root level Vite will use it instead of the one located in the directory of the Vite configuration.

 Some useful links and plugins:
 * https://cesium.com/blog/2024/02/13/configuring-vite-or-webpack-for-cesiumjs/
 * https://quasar.dev/start/vite-plugin/
 * https://github.com/davidmyersdev/vite-plugin-node-polyfills
 * https://github.com/unplugin/unplugin-vue-components

-> [!NOTE]
-> It was required to add all frontend dependencies required to build with Vite to the main KDK `package.json` file at the root level.
-> Indeed, it appears that if a `node_modules` directory is available at the root level Vite will use it instead of the one located in the directory of the Vite configuration.

 ## Avoid depending on application specific elements